charliecalvert/CloudNotes/Assignments/BootstrapBasics.md

 # Bootstrap Basics

+We'll work on this assignment in class on Tuesday, Oct 6, 2015.

 Bootstrap allows you to create projects with CSS that looks good on a PC, a tablet or a phone.

 ## Step One: Install {#install}

-To get started using bootstrap, navigate to your repository and create a new express project called **Week02-BootstrapBasics**.
+To get started using bootstrap, navigate to your repository and create a new express project called **Week03-BootstrapBasics**.

 ```
-express Week02_BootstrapBasics
+express Week03_BootstrapBasics
-cd Week02_BootstrapBasics
+cd Week03_BootstrapBasics
 npm install
 ```